glebtsereteli/GMRoomLoader/docs/pages/home/whatIsIt.md

 ## Use Cases
 * **Procedural Generation**.
 Create custom level templates and place them procedurally throughout your levels (e.g. dungeon rooms, chunks, NPCs or randomized props).
 * **Chunking**.
-Divide large rooms into smaller sections, loading or unloading them dynamically as the player moves closer or farther away.​
+Divide large worlds into smaller chunks that dynamically load when players approach and unload when they move away.
 * **Room Thumbnails**.
 Take screenshots of your rooms and use them in level selection menus, seamless room transitions or loading previews.
 * **UI**.
 Design your interfaces directly in the Room Editor and load them on the fly in-game (as of [2024.13](https://gamemaker.io/en/blog/release-2024-13),​ this is mostly superseded by GameMaker's [UI Layers](https://manual.gamemaker.io/monthly/en/#t=The_Asset_Editors%2FRoom_Properties%2FUI_Layers.htm)​).